 Global natural gas demand is expected to grow by 20% from 2013 to 2019, according to Jérôme Ferrier, President of the International Gas Union (IGU).
 LNG growth factors include:

-- An expanding range of LNG applications, from unconventional drilling and transport to floating production, storage, and offloading (FPSO) vessels
+An expanding range of LNG applications, from unconventional drilling and transport to a floating production, storage, and offloading (FPSO) vessels.

 The availability of a wide range of natural gas engines with advanced fuel control systems for natural gas, as well as reliable and clean dual-fuel enabled engines, are key to selecting the best fuel option for a specific application.

-When selecting a pure natural gas engine, users must choose between rich burn and lean burn engines.
+When selecting a purely natural gas engine, users must choose between rich burn and lean-burn engines.